sappenin/rfcs/0000-ilp-over-http-auth/0000-ilp-over-http-auth.md

 Because tokens in this profile do not inherently contain any information about the identity of the authentication request, callers using this profile MUST add an additional HTTP request header named `Auth-Principal` to each request.
-This allows for the identity of the authentication to be separated from authentication token itself.
-This is important so that implementations do not have to create data-store indexes using secure data, which might involve extra computational overhead.
+This allows for the identity of the authentication to be separated from authentication token itself, which is important so that implementations do not have to create data-store indexes using derivations of secure data, which might involve extra computational overhead as well as data-management complexity.
 Depending on the implementation, the value of this header might represent an `ILP Account Id` or an `ILP Peer Id`.

 Implementations MAY support this profile, but SHOULD consider it for development purposes only.